bitshares/dev.bitshares.works/source/tutorials/FAQ.md

 ***
 ### Wallet / CLI Wallet

 #### Q. How can I close the CLI client in a clean way?

 In Windows closing the whole window produces a nasty exception.
 In Windows you can try ctrl-d which stops the process but stil produces a nasty exception.

-#### Q. How can I import to my CLI client a wallet originally created in the web GUI?
+#### Q. How can I import my GUI-wallet account into CLI-wallet?

-CLI and WEB wallet are two separated applications.
+CLI and GUI wallet are two separated applications.
 They use separated ways to represent backups.
 You can currently only manually import keys from the GUI into the CLI.

-#### Q. How can I transfer a single account to a cli wallet?

-If you have a need to run just the cli wallet, you will likely want to transfer an existing account from the Web wallet or your light wallet into the cli.
-This guide assumes that you already have your web wallet working and properly connected to a full node.
-Something like this:
+Your wallet private keys have extremely important roles.
+By importing your private keys to a new CLI-wallet, you can control your account funds from the CLI-wallet.

+First, find your privste keys in your GUI-wallet
+- Login to your GUI-wallet
+- Go to [Settings] – [Permissions].
+There are Active, Owner, and Memo tabs.
+- In the tab, click your public key (or the key image).
+It will open a form.
+- On the form, click [Show], save your private key information to use later.

+Connect the CLI-wallet pointing it to a live node

+    ./programs/cli_wallet/cli_wallet --server-rpc-endpoint ws://localhost:8090
+    Or
-    ./cli-wallet -s wss://bitshares.openledger.info/ws
+    ./programs/cli_wallet//cli-wallet -s wss://bitshares.openledger.info/ws

 You should get a prompt

-    new >>>

-Now set a password for the wallet
+    new>>>

+Set a pwssword for your CLI-wallet and unlock.

+**Note:** This password does not need to be the same with your GUI-wallet password.
+You will create a new wallet and it will be secured by the new password.

-    new >>> set_password my_password
+    new >>> set_password mypass
+    set_password mypass
+    null
-    locked >>> unlock my_password
+    locked >>> unlock mypass
+    unlock mypass
+    null
     unlocked >>>

-Now you need to go to your bitshares 2.0 webwallet or lite client and select the account you wish to bring across.
-Click on permissions followed by the key icon within Active Permissions.
-This will reveal your private key.
-Copy it to the clipboard. development\tutorials\account-active-permissions.png

-Now let’s import the account into this wallet
+Import your private key you saved from your GUI-wallet into your new CLI-wallet.

-    new >>> import_key <accountname> THISISTHEKEYTHATYOUCOPIED
+    import_key your-account-name THISISTHEKEYTHATYOUCOPIED

+And you are done.
+No need to claim balance.
+Your account balances are in there.

+Use `list_my_account`s to see your imported account.

+And to check balance:

+    unlocked >>> list_account_balances your-account-name
+    list_account_balances your-account-name
+    31016.69330 BTS
+    0 CNY
+    0 USD

+    unlocked >>>

 #### Q. Why does the CLI client crash immediately when I try to run it for the first time?